-Dummies are great for pacifying children, but prolonged or excessive use may result in the development of a condition known as “dummy teeth“.
-This condition can have a negative impact on the function of your child's baby teeth, and even on their adult teeth, as well as on the overall oral health of your child.
+Dummies are great for calming children, but prolonged or excessive use may result in the development of a condition known as “dummy teeth“.
+Having a good awareness of dentistry for babies can be crucial as this condition can have a negative impact on the function of your child's baby teeth, and even on their adult teeth, as well as on the overall oral health of your child.

 - Does having a dummy affect teeth?

 - Is it ok to give a dummy to a newborn?

 - What age should you stop using a dummy to avoid damage teeth?